 In their present article the researchers describe the mechanisms of action of these hepatokines and summarize knowledge about other hepatokines that are being studied in the scientific community.

-Finally, the researchers made use of a currently very popular research tool—, a data dimensionality reduction approach—to disentangle the close relationship between fatty liver and abdominal obesity and to identify subtypes of people with fatty liver.
+Finally, the researchers made use of a currently very popular research tool—cluster analysis, a data dimensionality reduction approach—to disentangle the close relationship between fatty liver and abdominal obesity and to identify subtypes of people with fatty liver.
 Clustering the parameters liver fat content, visceral fat mass, the hepatokine fetuin-A and the adipokine adiponectin, they identified 3 clusters.

 The clusters 1 and 3 had similar insulin resistance and elevated liver fat content but largely differed in the plasma levels of fetuin-A and adiponectin.
-The researchers concluded that they identified subtypes of people with fatty liver having different pathomechanisms of insulin resistance and that the research into hepatokines may be helpful to find other subtypes of fatty in the future.
+The researchers concluded that they identified subtypes of people with fatty liver having different pathomechanisms of insulin resistance and that the research into hepatokines may be helpful to find other subtypes of fatty liver in the future.

 More information: Norbert Stefan et al, The role of hepatokines in NAFLD, Cell Metabolism (2023).
 DOI: 10.1016/j.cmet.2023.01.006